NSW School of Languages logo

 Stage 6 EAL/D (English as an Additional Language or Dialect, previously called ESL) is available to students in regional and rural government secondary schools.

-• After confirming their email address, students are given access with a username and password to the EAL/D Moodle courses in the NSW School of Languages e-learning site.
+• After confirming their email address, students are given access with a username and password to the Canvas courses in the NSW School of Languages (NSL) e-learning site.

 • The course has been purpose written for Stage 6 EAL/D and is an ATAR course.
 It includes interesting and interactive materials with a variety of activities, while offering ample exam preparation and practice.